Areas of interest

 I have now retired from all undergraduate and postgraduate teaching.

-I received a grant from the Leverhulme Trust to support the six-month visit of Professor Alison Wylie (University of Washington, Seattle) to the Department in 2010.
-This was the beginning of a collaborative project on Evidential Reasoning in Archaeology, which we pursued through a series of departmental seminars and then a workshop of archaeologists, philosophers of science and science studies scholars.
+I received a grant from the Leverhulme Trust to support the six-month visit of philosopher of science Professor Alison Wylie (University of Vancouver, Canada) to the Department in 2010.
+This was the beginning of a collaborative project on evidential reasoning in Archaeology, which we pursued through a series of departmental seminars and then a workshop of archaeologists, philosophers of science and science studies scholars.
 We have published a co-edited book, Material Evidence: Learning from Archaeological Practice (Routledge, 2015).
-Alongside this book, we have co-authored a volume, Evidential Reasoning in Archaeology for Bloomsbury's Debates in Archaeology series.
+Alongside this book, we co-authored a volume, Evidential Reasoning in Archaeology (2016) for Bloomsbury's Debates in Archaeology series.

 - MA, PhD – University of Cambridge